 T: Out loud???!!!
 No way!
 That sucks!!!

-Me: I know, but I need to hear you read, so I can get information about how you read.
+Narrator: I know, but right now, I need to hear you read, so I can get information about how you read.

 T started to read.
 He was reading at approximately 50% accuracy and in a very halting way.
 At unfamiliar words, he mumbled.
 He quickly became frustrated.